shahanakattil/MS-900-Lab-Content/Module-1-Intro-to-Microsoft-365-Admin-Center.md

 ## Exercise 2: Explore Microsoft 365 Apps

-In the previous exercise, you created a user and assigned an office 365 E5 license.
-In this exercise, you will log in with the newly created user and explore through office365 apps.
+In the previous exercise, you learn how to create a user and how to assign an office 365 E3 license.
+In this exercise, you will explore Office 365 apps.

 ### Task 1: Explore Outlook

 Microsoft Outlook is an application that is used mainly to send and receive emails.
 It can also be used to manage various types of personal data including calendar appointments and similar entries, tasks, contacts, and notes.

-1. Now login with the newly created user.
-Open a new browser window and log in to the office365 center at https://www.office.com.
+1. Switch back to the office365 user account portal and from App launcher under Apps, select **Outlook**.

-1. When prompted enter the username and password of the user that you created in the previous step.
+1. When prompted enter the username and password of the ODL user.

-   >**Note**: You can get the username by clicking on **Users** and then **Active users** from the navigation menu.
-In the Active Users pane note down the username for your newly created user.

 1. From the top left corner click on **App launcher**.

     ![](Images/MS-900-applauncher.png)

-1. Under **Apps**, select **Outlook** and from **Open context menu** click on **Open in new tab**.
-This will redirect you to the outlook mail.
+1. Under **Apps**, select **Outlook**.

     ![](Images/lab1-E2t1-img1.png)